Endless Hope and Possibilities on Your Path to Parenthood with ART

 Minimally Invasive Surgery

-There may be instances where the female patients may be found to have anatomical issues that make it difficult for them to conceive a child or carry a foetus to term.
+There may be instances where female patients may be found to have anatomical issues that make it difficult for them to conceive a child or carry a fetus.
 These issues include fallopian tube issues, uterine septa, endometrial polyps, and uterine fibroids.
 When such a diagnosis is made, there are surgical options to be considered.

 Fertility Preservation